mthbernardes/heimdall_webserver/README.md

 <pre>
 You need to have pyhton pip installed, so check using the command which pip
+If you have pip installed just run pip install -U pip

 If you do not have pip installed, install it using the follow link https://pip.pypa.io/en/stable/installing/
 </pre>